-Enjoy these colorful Vegan Sugar Cookies with Blood Orange Glaze as a sweet springtime dessert!
-They’re soft on the inside, crispy on the outside and a bit healthier thanks to olive oil.
+These Vegan Sugar Cookies with Blood Orange Glaze are soft on the inside, crispy on the outside and a bit healthier thanks to olive oil.
+They’re the perfect colorful spring or summertime dessert.
 In partnership with Pompeian!

 Sugar cookies have always been one of my favorite desserts.
 Since I’m not much of a chocolate person, I always reached for those soft, pillowy sugar cookies with the fluffy frosting and sprinkles (you know the ones) rather than the chocolate cake or brownies.

 I might need to work on this recipe a bit more to get an exact dupe for those extra soft cookies, but these will definitely do for now.
 Actually, I’d be beyond happy to never eat a cookie again that wasn’t one of these vegan sugar cookies.

 Ingredients for Vegan Sugar Cookies